Recreational Marijuana Lounges Set To Open In Nevada, Governor Opposed To Idea

 U.S. Attorney General Jeff Sessions has been very vocal about his opposition to marijuana legalization and is likely to start dismantling state cannabis laws.
 Now that Nevada has recreational marijuana, the state has contacted the U.S. Justice Department to ask for advice on how to handle the issue.

 Recreational marijuana is also legal in Washington, Colorado, Oregon, and Alaska, but each restricts cannabis use to inside private residences.
 So far, none allow for cannabis lounges.
-California, Massachusetts, and Maine are still working on rules for legal recreational weed, but do not intend on approving marijuana lounges.
+California, Massachusetts, and Maine are still working on rules for legal recreational weed, but they do not intend to approve marijuana lounges.

 [Featured Image by Kael Alford/Getty Images]